On National Epilepsy Week, we are sharing ways that you can support people with photosensitive epilepsy when online, this week and beyond.

-can make people feel disorientated and unwell, or even trigger seizures.
+When presented with the above features, it can make people feel disorientated and unwell, or even trigger seizures and cause people to lose consciousness.

-Many online users may even be unaware that they have epilepsy until they experience their first seizure.
+Some online users may even be unaware that they have epilepsy or other photosensitive conditions until they experience their first seizure.

-Can online content cause people to have seizures?
+What online content can cause people to have seizures

-The internet is full of flashing and moving features, which can be a terrible experience for those who struggle with epilepsy.
+The internet is full of flashing and moving features, which can be a terrible experience for people who are photosensitive.

 When on digital platforms, including social media, if:

-aren’t correctly designed, it can have severe consequences for individuals with certain types of epilepsy.
-Though many browsers are taking steps to improve accessibility for epilepsy, developers and designers have an incredibly important responsibility to also help to remove these barriers from within their websites and applications.
+Aren’t correctly designed, it can have severe consequences for individuals who are photosensitive.
+Though many browsers are taking steps to improve accessibility for epilepsy and other conditions, developers and designers have an incredibly important responsibility to also help to remove these barriers from within their websites and applications.

 Luckily, there are some useful guidelines that these experts can follow that can help to ensure content remains user-friendly and create a safe space for online users.

-How users with epilepsy can protect themselves if they come across an inaccessible site that causes a trigger
+How photosensitive users can protect themselves if they come across an inaccessible site that causes a trigger

 If you are on a website that may trigger a seizure, there are some things you can do to quickly reduce the risk straight away: